 We have modelled our team based on the Spotify squad structure, so there are mini teams within marketing for each stage of our customer journey.
 I work on the “Awareness Squad,” a team of 7 hustlers who focus on driving traffic and generating new leads for Unbounce.
 Every day is a new challenge and an opportunity for growth, and I have a lot of fun problem-solving and campaign planning with my squad and with the other squads in marketing.

 Is there something about your job that you particularly like?

-How are you managing teamwork and projects in your company?
+How are you managing teams and projects in your company?
 Do you use specific tools to handle your work?

 We’ve always used project management tools at Unbounce to manage our teamwork/projects, but we’ve used quite a few over the last two years as we’ve gotten bigger and bigger.
-We’ve used Trello, Basecamp, Target Process, Teamweek – you name it, we tried it.
-But recently, the marketing team has decided to make a switch to Wrike.
-We’re in our early days with the new tool but we’re excited about it.
-We do not currently track time at Unbounce.
+However, we do not currently track time at Unbounce.